Shawn Jamison: College career

 Jamison played college basketball for San Diego State from 1989 to 1990 where he averaged 16.8 points in 31 games.
-He finished his college career with University of Texas at San Antonio in 1991-1992, averaging 10.4 points in 28 games.
+He finished his college career with the University of Texas at San Antonio in 1991–1992, averaging 10.4 points in 28 games.

 Professional career

 In January 1993, Jamison signed with Snæfell of the Icelandic Úrvalsdeild karla, replacing Damon Lopez.
-On February 6, 1993, he scored 29 points in Snæfell's 76-115 loss to Keflavík in the Icelandic Cup finals.
-He was selected for the Icelandic All-Star game on February 13, On February 21, Jamison scored 50 points in a 98-105 victory against Breiðablik.
+On February 6, 1993, he scored 29 points in Snæfell's 76–115 loss to Keflavík in the Icelandic Cup finals.
+He was selected for the Icelandic All-Star game on February 13, On February 21, Jamison scored 50 points in a 98–105 victory against Breiðablik.

-On February 24, Jamison along with Keflavík's Kristinn Friðriksson were ejected in the second quarter of Snæfell's 82-107 loss for fighting.
+On February 24, Jamison along with Keflavík's Kristinn Friðriksson were ejected in the second quarter of Snæfell's 82–107 loss for fighting.
 On March 2, the Icelandic Basketball Federation disciplinary board suspended him for 2 games for his part in the fight.
-On March 16, he scored 25 points in Snæfell's 66-77 loss to KR in the last game of the regular season.
+On March 16, he scored 25 points in Snæfell's 66–77 loss to KR in the last game of the regular season.
 The loss meant that Snæfell missed out on the playoffs.
 For the season, Jamison averaged 26.8 points and 11.1 rebounds per game.

 In 1995, Jamison signed with the Los Angeles Clippers.
 He was waived on October 31.

-He spent the 1998-1999 season with the Cheongju SK Knights of the Korean Basketball League where he averaged 22.7 points and 9.0 rebounds in 42 games.
+He spent the 1998–1999 season with the Cheongju SK Knights of the Korean Basketball League where he averaged 22.7 points and 9.0 rebounds in 42 games.